-1. Compensatory Time Off.
-Employees who have worked over eighty (80) hours in a biweekly pay period/full pay period, shall have the option to receive Compensating Time Off (CTO) or pay for that time over eighty (80) hours on a time and one-half (1.5X) basis.
+- 1. Compensation Time Off.
+Employees who have worked over eighty (80) hours in a biweekly pay period/full pay period, shall have the option to receive Compensating Time Off (CTO) or pay for that time over eighty (80) hours on a one and a half times (1.5x) basis.
 The employee's choice must be made prior to the point that time sheets are turned into DCSO's administration.
-There shall be no restriction to the number of hours an employee can accumulate in the employee's CTO bank during a full pay period.

-2. CTO Bank.
+There shall be no restriction to the number of hours an employee can accumulate in the employee's CTO bank during a full pay period. - 2.
+CTO Bank.
 An employee may not accrue more than 200 hours of CTO.
 The County may pay off an employee's CTO bank in its sole discretion.